-3014 of Adjustment Lec.
+of Adjustment Lec.
 3 Lab.
 0 Cr.
+3

-3 Prerequisite: PSYC 2000 or 2060; or permission of instructor.
+Prerequisite: PSYC 2000 or 2060; or permission of instructor.
 An introduction to the study of adjustment mechanisms in normal adults with emphasis upon personal, social, and vocational adjustment, plus a survey of broad areas of abnormal behavior.
 Offered as needed.

 PSYC Research Methodology Lec.
 3 Lab.
 1 Cr.
 3 3017 Prerequisite: PSYC 2000 and PSYC 2525; or permission of instructor.
-Lecture and laboratory beginning course in applying the scientific method to the problems of psychology.
+Introduction to the methods of research designs and analysis used in the behavioral and social sciences, including the application of the scientific method to examine problems in the behavioral and social sciences.
 Offered FA, SP.